Envestio review IMPORTANT NEWS 10 February 2020:

-In this Envestio review I will cover all you need to know, and also my experience with the platform.
+In this Envestio review I will cover all you need to know, and also my experience with this P2P platform.
 I made my first investment on Envestio in May 2019 after almost 1 year of researching the platform and there projects.
 After I had been waiting to settle down in my new country I finally got invested.
-I have already verified my account with Envestio so everything is setup and in order for the future.
-The projects listed on Envestio gives around 17.5% interest in average which is a good return on investments.
+My account is verified with Envestio with all the documents needed so everything is setup and in order for future deposits and withdrawals.
+The projects listed on Envestio gives around 18.5% interest in average which is a good return on investments.

 Envestio was my second step into the P2P & crowdinvesting world.

-I’ve had my eyes on Envestio for some time now and I must say it feels like it’s a good marketplace in the jungle of P2P & crowdfunding sites out there.
-I have been investing on Mintos for some time now with success and when Envestio is having higher interests 12-30% and most of them with some kind of buyback it’s a done deal for me.
+I’ve had my eyes on Envestio for some time now and I must say it feels like it’s a great marketplace in the jungle of P2P & crowdfunding sites out there.
+I had been investing on Mintos for some time before with success and when Envestio is having higher interests 12-30% and most of them with some kind of buyback it’s a done deal for me.
 I will update this Envestio review to keep up with changes they make and important news.

 Envestio started out as a private investment fund back in 2014, since then they launched the platform in 2017 that is used today for crowdfunding projects with some of the higher interest rates for the investors compared to other platforms out there.